 As an introductory journey to taste what Nepal is: Total Experience Nepal.
 As the Himalayas are a dream for mountaineers and adventurers.
-But less known for its great comfort to serve as a holiday country for families and people that want to explore and experience the unique Hinduism culture and breathtaking nature.
-Himalayan Leaders as a professional travel agency in Nepal offers now a wide variety of themes, families, and eco-itineraries into the spectacular Himalayas.
+However, less known for its great comfort in serving as a holiday country for families and people.
+They get the opportunity to explore and experience the unique Hinduism culture and breathtaking nature.
+Most importantly, Himalayan Leaders offers you a wide variety of themes, families, and eco-itineraries into the spectacular Himalayas.

 Arrival and pick up from the international airport in Kathmandu, after some refreshment we will invite you for a traditional Nepali dinner